Zach Holmes: Career

 Holmes started off his career by uploading stunt videos to YouTube.
-Some of these stunts included him electrocuting his lips with two stun guns, shooting a flare at his own crotch with a flare gun, and wearing a firecracker vest and igniting it.
+Some of these stunts included him shocking his lips with two stun guns, shooting a flare at his own crotch with a flare gun, and wearing a firecracker vest and igniting it.
 A few of his videos went viral, but after getting terminated from YouTube three times, he decided to upload his stunts to Instagram.

 His videos started getting a lot of recognition again and he even did a few stunts with Jackass stars Steve-O and Bam Margera.
 After the CEOs of video production company Gunpowder & Sky, Jude Harris and Van Toffler, saw the stunts Holmes did, they wanted to make a TV show out of it, which led to the creation of Too Stupid to Die (2018), with former Jackass and CKY crew member Chris Raab serving as cinematographer.

 After the show ended in 2018, Holmes continued uploading more stunts to his Instagram account, which got the attention of the Jackass stars, who then put him on Jackass Forever (2022).
 Since 2021, he hosts a web series called Fail News on Snapchat with Rachel Wolfson, who was also a new member in Jackass Forever, and Chad Tepper, who was a co-star of Too Stupid to Die.
 In 2022, Holmes hosted a podcast titled What The Fudge? along with Vinny Imperati.
 He currently hosts a podcast titled Maximum Zach.

+Holmes also appeared in Jackass: Best and Last, alongside the entire main cast of Jackass Forever.
+It was theatrically released on June 26, 2026.

+He, and fellow new Jackass member Poopies will have a new show together, titled Sports Hurts.
+It is set to release on Amazon Prime Video in October 2026.